tru-ID/2fa-sim-swap-detection/tutorial.md

-# Adding SIM Swap Detection to your Web App's 2FA Login Flow with Twilio Verify & tru-ID SIMCheck API
+# Adding SIM Swap Detection to your Web App's 2FA Login Flow with Twilio Verify & tru.ID SIMCheck API

-In today's tutorial you're going to learn how to add SIM Swap Detection to your existing Web App's Two-Factor authentication login flow with **tru-ID's** [SIMCheck API](https://developer.tru.id/docs/sim-check/guide).
+In today's tutorial you're going to learn how to add SIM Swap Detection to your existing Web App's Two-Factor authentication login flow with **tru.ID's** [SIMCheck API](https://developer.tru.id/docs/sim-check/guide).

 We're going to be using Twilio's [verify-v2-quick-start-node](https://github.com/TwilioDevEd/verify-v2-quickstart-node) as the existing 2FA base.

-Before we begin let's talk about why you would want to secure your applications with the **tru-ID** SIMCheck API.
+Before we begin let's talk about why you would want to secure your applications with the **tru.ID** SIMCheck API.

-## The tru-ID SIMCheck API

-The **tru-ID** SIMCheck API provides information on when a SIM card associated with a mobile phone number was last changed.
+The **tru.ID** SIMCheck API provides information on when a SIM card associated with a mobile phone number was last changed.
 This provides an extra layer of security in your application login flows as it guards against the possibility the user's SIM was swapped (hence why the SIM changed recently).
 It can be used to augment existing 2FA or anti-fraud workflows.

 ## Before you begin